SwiftyMicroServices/LegoCV/README.md

-# LegoCV
+# LegoCV4

-LegoCV is native OpenCV framework built for Swift and Objective-C projects.
+LegoCV4 is native OpenCV framework built for Swift and Objective-C projects.
 It eliminates the need to use Objective-C++ and write bringing code, and allows for full compatibility with native Swift projects.
 The only dependency is the native [OpenCV framework](http://opencv.org) for **iOS** (*and later macOS and tvOS*).

 ## Mission